moleculerjs/site/source/docs/0.15/networking.md

 Transporter needs a serializer module which serializes & deserializes the transferred packets.
 The default serializer is the `JSONSerializer` but there are several built-in serializer.

 {% note warn %}
 Note that certain data types (e.g., Date, Map, BigInt) cannot be serialized with native JSON serializer.
-If you are working with this kind of data consider using [Avro](#Avro-serializer), [Notepack](#Notepack-serializer) or any other binary serializer.
+If you are working with this kind of data consider using [Notepack](#Notepack-serializer) or any other binary serializer.
 {% endnote %}